sowdagar3/Auto-Claim-Assistant/README.md

 ## Project Objectives
 - To assist insurance companies in automating the damage assessment process.
 - To provide a fair, consistent, and swift insurance claim experience.
-- To reduce the time and cost of manual car damage inspection.
+- Mitigating financial losses stemming from exaggerated damage claims

 ## Problem Statement